After record-breaking temperatures, Montreal under flash freeze, wind warnings

 Under partly cloudy skies, the city reached a balmy 14.9 C by mid-afternoon Tuesday.
 The mild temperature broke the previous record set in 2000, when the city saw a high of 10.9 C.

 Montreal could break another weather record for Feb.
-28 as well, with a forecasted high of 13 C on Wednesday that would blow past the record of 8.3 C set in 2017.
+28 as well, with a forecasted high of 13 C on Wednesday that would shatter the record of 8.3 C set in 2017.

 The unseasonably warm temperatures will shift dramatically by Wednesday evening, however.
 A flash freeze warning is in effect for most of central and southern Quebec, including the Montreal area, with temperatures set to drop by about 15 to 20 degrees in some regions in just a matter of hours.